pegger0709/IDUNGuardianEEG/README.md

 ```
 python .\src\download_data.py <UTC_in_milliseconds_when_the_recording_began>
 ```
 and the csv of the raw EEG will be saved to your root directory.
 We recommend creating a directory called `data` at root level with subdirectories called `raw_csv`, `raw_mne`, `preprocessed`, `epochs`, and `features`.
 The raw EEG in csv form that you just downloaded would thus belong in the `data\raw_csv` directory.
+This may also be a good opportunity to label the recordings according to their experimental condition.

 If you want to download a recording other than the one you just made, you can find which recordings are downloadable by running
 ```